 May 1997 – August 2002: Church of the Assumption, Seattle, Washington, where he initiated planning and fund-raising for the new parish hall.

 September 2002 – Present: St. John the Baptist Church, Las Vegas, NV.
-During Father John’s tenure thus far: The parish celebrated the grand opening of the St. John Community and Education Center; he received the Offikion of Oikonomos from Metropolitan Anthony; the parish choir hosted on two occasions the Western Conference of the Federation of Greek Orthodox Church Musicians; in June 2005, Metropolitan Gerasimos, Bishop Anthimos, Bishop Ilia and Father John officiated the Holy Consecration of our beloved Church; Phases One and Two of the iconography project of St. John Church were completed in 2005 and 2006, and Phase Three (exedras) was completed May, 2019; in 2009 the parish celebrated the 50th anniversary of its 1959 incorporation in the State of Nevada, and anticipates the celebration of the 60th anniversary in November 2019; and Father John has mentored two assistant priests thus far, Father Matthew Swehla and Father Seraphim Ramos.
+During Father John’s tenure thus far: The parish celebrated the grand opening of the St. John Community and Education Center; he received the Offikion of Oikonomos from Metropolitan Anthony; the parish choir hosted on two occasions the Western Conference of the Federation of Greek Orthodox Church Musicians; in June 2005, Metropolitan Gerasimos, Bishop Anthimos, Bishop Ilia and Father John officiated the Holy Consecration of our beloved Church; Phases One and Two of the iconography project of St. John Church were completed in 2005 and 2006, and Phase Three (exedras) was completed May, 2019; in 2009 the parish celebrated the 50th anniversary of its 1959 incorporation in the State of Nevada, and in November 2019 St. John the Baptist celebrated its 60th anniversary.
+At this parish milestone, we retired our Church mortgage and Metropolitan Gerasimos elevated Father John to the rank of Protopresbyter.
+Father John has mentored two assistant priests thus far, Father Matthew Swehla and Father Seraphim Ramos.